 - Smaller kibble size is suitable for all breeds, but might require adjustment for dogs accustomed to larger bites

 Sample buyer review: “Switching our dog food to Open Farm was one of the best things we could have ever done!
 Their coats are shinier and they are acting younger than ever.”

 Formulated by veterinarians, JustFoodForDogs is freshly made from human-grade, whole-foods ingredients.
 Their fan-favorite recipes are packed with all thriller (nutrient-rich superfoods and premium proteins!) and no filler (such as preservatives, dyes, starches, and synthetic nutrients).

 For seniors in need of extra calories or an ultra-tempting meal, we love their Lamb & Brown Rice Fresh Frozen recipe.
-High in calories and protein, it’s an excellent source of essential vitamins including zinc and iron, as well as B vitamins, which have anti-inflammatory properties.
+High in calories and moderate in protein, it’s an excellent source of essential vitamins including zinc and iron, as well as B vitamins, which have anti-inflammatory properties.
 It’s frozen and vacuum-sealed immediately after preparation, keeping the nutritional integrity (and delicious taste!) intact.